 WHEREAS, the result may be temporary or permanent changes, causing a range of impairment in physical, cognitive, and emotional/behavioral functioning; and

-WHEREAS, an estimated 2.8 million Americans, including 474,000 children, sustain a traumatic brain injury each year, including 795,000 who suffer a stroke; and
+WHEREAS, an estimated 2.8 million Americans sustain a traumatic brain injury each year, and

-WHEREAS, in the Commonwealth of Virginia, an estimated 266,000 Virginians live with disabilities caused by TBI and stroke; and
+WHEREAS, in the Commonwealth of Virginia an estimated 168,000 Virginians live with disabilities caused by traumatic brain injury; and

-WHEREAS, of the approximately 28,000 individuals in Virginia each year who sustain brain injuries including concussions, more than 7,000 are hospitalized, largely due to falls, motor vehicle crashes, assaults, sporting-related injuries, or occupational injuries; and
+WHEREAS, the primary causes of traumatic brain injury in Virginia are falls, motor vehicle crashes, assaults, sporting-related injuries, or occupational injuries; and

 WHEREAS, early, equal, and adequate access to care greatly increases the overall quality of life of Virginians with TBI, enabling them to return to home, school, work, and the community; and

-WHEREAS, the Virginia Department for Aging and Rehabilitative Services is the lead agency for brain injury services in the Commonwealth, and works in partnership with the Virginia Department of Veterans Services / Virginia Veteran and Family Support Program; the Virginia Department of Education; the Department of Health; the Virginia Department of Medical Assistance Services, and the Virginia Department of Behavioral Health and Developmental Services, as well as a network of state-funded brain injury services programs;
+WHEREAS, the Virginia Department for Aging and Rehabilitative Services is the lead agency for brain injury services in the Commonwealth and works in partnership with the Department of Veterans Services, Virginia Veteran and Family Support Program, Department of Education, Department of Health, Department of Medical Assistance Services, and the Department of Behavioral Health and Developmental services, as well as a network of state-funded brain injurt services programs;